-18 DCLG Progress report by the ministerial working group on tackling inequalities experienced by Gypsies and Travellers April 2012 para 4.13 page 19
+^{9 9} DCLG Progress report by the ministerial working group on tackling inequalities experienced by Gypsies and Travellers April 2012 para 4.13 page 19

-10 Providing Gypsy and Traveller sites: contentious spaces JRF October 2007
+11 Providing Gypsy and Traveller sites: contentious spaces JRF October 2007

-- 3.25 On 1st July 2013 in a Ministerial Statement issued by local government minister Brandon Lewis12, the issue of inappropriate development in the Green Belt was highlighted.
+- 3.24 On 4th May 2013 the Government revoked regulations governing the issuing of Temporary Stop Notices (TSNs)12 by local planning authorities, which had been in place since the introduction of TSNs in 2005.
+The regulations were originally introduced to mitigate the likely disproportionate impact of TSNs on Gypsies and Travellers in areas where there is a lack of sites to meet the needs of the Travelling community.
+Under the previous regulations, TSNs were prohibited where a caravan was a person's main residence, unless there was a risk of harm to a serious public interest significant enough to outweigh any benefit to the occupier of the caravan.
+Under the new arrangements, and in the spirit of Localism, local planning authorities are to determine whether the use of a TSN is a proportionate and necessary response.
+Concerns have been raised that, without the regulations in place, TSNs risk violating the Human Rights of Gypsies and Travellers and Travelling Showpeople, especially in areas where there is an under-provision of sites/pitches. - 3.25 On 1st July 2013 in a Ministerial Statement issued by local government minister Brandon Lewis13, the issue of inappropriate development in the Green Belt was highlighted.
 The statement specified that 'The Secretary of State wishes to give particular scrutiny to traveller site appeals in the green belt, so that he can consider the extent to which 'Planning policy for traveller sites' is meeting the government's clear policy intentions.
 To this end he is hereby revising the appeals recovery criteria issued on 30th June 2008 and will consider for recovery appeals involving traveller sites in the green belt.' - 3.26 This situation was to apply for a period of six months in the first instance, and a number of appeals have since been recovered in order to 'test' relevant policies at a national level.
 To this end, the Secretary of State recently upheld the Planning Inspector's decision to find in favour of an applicant seeking to extend an existing site in Runnymede, Surrey, which had previously been refused by the Council.
-Mr Pickles found that the Council's policy was not consistent with the National Planning Policy Framework's policies for the protection of the green belt. - 3.27 The Statement also revoked the practice guidance on 'Diversity and equality in planning' 13, deeming it to be outdated; the Government does not intend to replace this guidance. - 3.28 Revised Guidance from Government14 in respect of dealing with unauthorised encampments was published on 9th August 2013; the updated guidance reflects the recent changes to TSNs.
+Mr Pickles found that the Council's policy was not consistent with the National Planning Policy Framework's policies for the protection of the green belt. - 3.27 The Statement also revoked the practice guidance on 'Diversity and equality in planning'14, deeming it to be outdated; the Government does not intend to replace this guidance. - 3.28 Revised Guidance from Government15 in respect of dealing with unauthorised encampments was published on 9th August 2013; the updated guidance reflects the recent changes to TSNs.
 The Guidance states that:

 'As part of the Government's commitment to protecting the nation's green spaces, these powers will help protect Green Belt land and the countryside from illegal encampments.
 In addition to the powers which are available to councils to remove unauthorised traveller [sic] sites, protest camps and squatters from both public and private land, new Temporary Stop Notices now give councils powers to tackle unauthorised caravans, backed up with potentially unlimited fines.
-With the powers set out in this guide available to them, councils should be ready to take swift enforcement action to tackle rogue encampments and sites.'
-15
+With

-15 CLG Dealing with illegal and unauthorised encampments: a summary of available powers Page 3 first para
+15 CLG Dealing with illegal and unauthorised encampments: a summary of available powers 9th Aug 2013